-This water strain is said to be repaired by king Bhupendra Malla.
+This water strain is said to be repaired by King Bhupatindra Malla.
 Due to the dearth of the resources, its erection still evaporated a mystery.
-So, it is assumed that this hiti was erected while the yaksheswor temple was in process of construction.
+So, it is assumed that this hiti was already erected while the Yaksheswor temple was in process of construction.

 I wonder if the tap still strains the water.
 But then it was a prime source of drinking water for visitors as well as for pedestrians.
 Somehow, the water was also used to worship God and goddess near the royal palace.

 No review on this yet.
 Be the first one to review.

 Bhaktapur Durbar Square, Bhaktapur Municipality, Bhaktapur District, Nepal.